 Eventually, I gave up my place back home and headed to Europe on a one-way ticket, travelling full-time, then becoming a Swiss resident, then travelling full-time again.

-That was six years ago, and Europe is still where my heart belongs.
+That was seven years ago, and Europe is still where my heart belongs.
 Here are seven reasons it sings to my soul…

 1. I Can Take a Weekend Trip to Another Culture